eFrane/vuex-json-api/docs/usage/README.md

 ## Structure

-This library offers a plugin for Vuex which integrates with a [{json:api}](https://jsonapi.org) Server.
+This library offers a plugin for Vuex which integrates with a [<jsonapi />](https://jsonapi.org) Server.
 The general plugin structure is:

 <mermaid>